dmijatovic/dv4all-wcp/README.md

 - components: location for shared web components
 - loaders: loaders as web components lib, using rollup as bundler.
+- icons: SVG icons as web component lib @dv4all/icons
 - demos:
   - html-demo: plain html,css and js
   - next-test: tesing use of web components with next and React